WebAssembly/design/FutureFeatures.md

 ## Better feature testing support

-The [MVP feature testing situation](FeatureTest.md) could be improved by allowing unknown/unsupported AST operators to decode and validate.
-The runtime semantics of these unknown operators could either be to trap or call a same-signature module-defined polyfill function.
+The [MVP feature testing situation](FeatureTest.md) could be improved by allowing unknown/unsupported instructions to decode and validate.
+The runtime semantics of these unknown instructions could either be to trap or call a same-signature module-defined polyfill function.
 This feature could provide a lighter-weight alternative to load-time polyfilling (approach 2 in [FeatureTest.md](FeatureTest.md)), especially if the [specific layer](BinaryEncoding.md)